Clock and percent icons over major currency pairs

 Broker BRawEURUSD−5.4 pts+1.6 ptsWed 3×≈ −$5.40

-• Caution Spread vs swap.
-A “raw spread” account can still have higher swaps.
+• Spread vs swap: A “raw spread” account can still have higher swaps.
 Compare total cost for your holding time.

-• Caution Promo pages.
-The marketing page may show “from” numbers; the contract specification is what your account uses.
+• Promo pages: Marketing shows “from” numbers; the contract specification is what your account uses.

-• Caution Rollover time mismatch.
-Your local time is not server time.
+• Rollover mismatch: Your local time ≠ server time.
 Know when your platform flips the day.

-• Note Triples & holidays.
-Don’t be surprised by a chunky Wednesday or a holiday shift.
+• Triples & holidays: Expect a chunky Wednesday or holiday shifts.

 Bottom line

-Swaps are not mysterious.
-They’re the overnight “rent” (or pocket money) for keeping a trade open.
+Swaps are the overnight “rent” (or pocket money) for keeping a trade open.
 Check the spec, convert to $/day/lot, and—if you hold trades overnight—pick the broker that’s genuinely cheaper for the way you trade, not just the one with the loudest banner.

 Comments (0)